Creating Wolfi Images with Dockerfiles

 RUN apk add python-${version} py${version}-pip && \

-chown -R nonroot.nonroot /app/
+chown -R nonroot:nonroot /app/

 USER nonroot

-COPY requirements.txt inky.png inky.py /app/
+COPY requirements.txt linky.png linky.py /app/

 RUN pip install -r requirements.txt --user

-ENTRYPOINT [ "python", "/app/inky.py" ]
+ENTRYPOINT [ "python", "/app/linky.py" ]

 Save the file when you’re done.
 In the next step, we’ll build and run the image with docker.